HelenaXu/Front-end-Training/week1/HTTP-inteview.md

 ### 1. What is HTTP?

 - HTTP stands for Hypertext Transfer Protocol.
-- It is a set of rules for transferring of data on WWW (World Wide Web).
+- It is a set of rules for transferring of data between severs, CPs, browsers on WWW (World Wide Web).

 ### 2. What are the basic Features of HTTP?